Learning low-rank latent mesoscale structures in networks

-{In our study of} these two binary-classification problems, we use the following {five} real-world networks: {\dataset{Caltech}, \dataset{SNAP FB}, \dataset{arXiv}, \dataset{Coronavirus}, and \dataset{H. sapiens}.} Given a network $G = (V,E)$, our experiments proceed as follows.
-In the subtractive-noise setting, we create a smaller network {by removing half of the existing edges, {which we choose} uniformly at random, {such that} the remaining network is connected.} We refer to this noise type as {`$-\textup{ER}$'.} \commHL{ In the additive-noise setting, we create {two types of corrupted networks.} We create the first type of corrupted network by adding edges between node pairs that we choose independently with a fixed probability so that $50\%$ of the edges in a corrupted network are new.
-We refer to this noise type as {`${+}\textup{ER}$'.} We create the second type of corrupted network by adding false edges in a structured way by generating them using the WS model.
-We select 100 nodes for four of the networks (the exception is that we select 500 for \dataset{H. sapiens}) uniformly at random and generate 1,000 new edges (we generate 30,000 new edges for \dataset{H. sapiens}) according to the WS model.
-In this corrupting WS network, each node in a ring of 100 nodes is adjacent to {its} 20 nearest neighbors {and we uniformly randomly choose 30$\%$ of the edges to rewire.
-When rewiring an edge, we choose between its two ends with equal probability of each, and we attach this end to a node in the network that we choose uniformly at random.} We add those newly generated edges to the original network{.
-We refer to this noise type as `${+}\textup{WS}$'.} }
+Given a true network $G_{\textup{true}} = (V, E_{\textup{true}})$, we generate an observed {(i.e., corrupted)} network $G_{\textup{obs}} = (V, E_{\textup{obs}})$ as follows.
+In the additive-noise setting, we create two types of corrupted networks.
+We create the first type of corrupted network by adding false edges in a structured way by generating them using the WS model.
+We select 100 nodes for four of the networks (the exception is that we use 500 nodes for \dataset{H. sapiens}) uniformly at random and generate 1,000 new edges (we generate 30,000 new edges for \dataset{H. sapiens}) according to the WS model.
+In this corrupting WS network, each node in a ring of 100 nodes is adjacent to its 20 nearest neighbors and we uniformly randomly choose 30\% of the edges to rewire.
+When rewiring an edge, we choose between its two ends with equal probability of each, and we attach this end to a node in the network that we choose uniformly at random.
+We then add these newly generated edges to the original network.
+We refer to this noise type as `${+}\textup{WS}$'.
+We create the second type of corrupted network by first choosing 5\% of the nodes uniformly at random and adding an edge between each pair of chosen nodes with independent probability $0.3$.
+We refer to this noise type as `${+}\textup{ER}$'.} {In the subtractive-noise setting, we obtain $G_{\textup{obs}}$ from $G_{\textup{true}}$ by removing half of the existing edges, which we choose uniformly at random, such that the remaining network is connected.
+We refer to this noise type as `$-\textup{ER}$'.